Barpeta district: History

 Barpeta district was created in 1983 when it was split from Kamrup district.
 In 2020, Bajali subdivision was split from Barpeta to be a fully-fledged district.

 Geography

 Barpeta district occupies an area of 3245 km2, comparatively equivalent to Russia's Iturup Island.
+After the creation of Baksa and Bajali Districts, the current area of Barpeta District is 2243.96 sq. km.

 Educational institution

-Fakhruddin Ali Ahmed Medical College and Hospital (FAAMCH) is the fifth medical college of Assam based in Barpeta.
-The college has been named after former President of India Fakhruddin Ali Ahmed.
+Barpeta Medical College and Hospital is the fifth medical college of Assam based in Barpeta.
 The classes were formally inaugurated in August 2012 by then health minister of Assam, Himanta Biswa Sarma, after it received the permission from the Medical Council of India even though the hospital section was inaugurated on 11 February 2011.